Egnyte Secure and Govern now provides two different types of Content Safeguard Policies. These are Restriction Policies and Exception Policies.

 Combined Policies

-Real time folder-only policy processing is only supported for “blocking” policies.
-Real time processing isn’t supported for “warning” folder-only policies.
+Real time folder-only policy processing is only supported for Blocking policies.
+Real time processing is not supported for Warning folder-only policies.

-2. If the link is a file link and the link recipient is not a registered Connect user, the link recipient can be added as a Standard User to the Connect source to access links with a higher security level than "Public."
+- If the link is a file link and the link recipient is not a registered Connect user, the link recipient can be added as a Standard User to the Connect source to access links with a higher security level than Public.

-3. Use the Web UI to create a new link.
+- Use the Web UI to create a new link.
 When creating a link, only the allowed link security levels will be available as options in the drop-down.
-Select your desired type of link, and you’re set.
+Select the desired type of link, and the process is complete.